ym820/foreground_window_forcast/index.md

 - Numerical feature:
   - Scaled app duration
 - Binary features:
-  - Hour - Time of day in One-Hot Encoded format
-  - Month - Month in One-Hot Encoded format
-  - Minute - Minutes in One-Hot Encoded format
-  - Date - Day of the month in One-Hot Encoded format
-  - Weekday - Day of the Week (e.g. Monday, Tuesday) in One-Hot Encoded format
-  - Is_Weekend - A binary number.
-1 represents a weekend and -1 a week day
+  - Is_Weekend - 1 represents a weekend and -1 a week day
-  - Is_Winter_Holiday: A binary number.
-1 represents a winter holiday and -1 for every other date.
+  - Is_Winter_Holiday - 1 represents a winter holiday and -1 for every other date.
+- One-hot-encoded features:
+  - Minute of the Hour - 1x60 vector
+  - Hour of the Day - 1x24 vector
+  - Day of the Week - 1x7 vector
+  - Day of the Month - 1x31 vector
+  - Day of the Year - 1x366 vector
+  - Month of the Year - 1x12 vector

 <strong>Explanation of our Input Selection:</strong>

-Hour, minute, and date are selected because we want to study usage pattern at an hourly level and the time the application is opened can be used to find patterns in how long it was open for given the similiar conditions.
-Month is used to distinguish between the holiday season and school season since the data collection process started in mid-December and ended in February.
-Insufficient data is gather for the model to learn trends for every individual month.
-Day of the week, is_weekend, and is_winter_holiday are all features engineered from exisiting data.
+We chose those one-hot-encoded features in order to study usage pattern at an hourly level and the time the application is opened can be used to find patterns in how long it was open for given the similiar conditions.
+In addtion, is_weekend, and is_winter_holiday are selected to distinguish between the holiday season and school season since the data collection process started in mid-December and ended in February.
 These variables separate the data into categories so that the computer can distinguish usage pattern for a productive day from an entertainment day.
+We also think information in the previous hour period might be a useful indicator for the prediction in the next hour so we included a Min-Max scaled duration as another feature.

 <strong>Performance Metric:</strong>

-Accuracy and the Mean Squared Error Loss.
-Accuracy is tuned with a margin of error in mind and the acceptable error range between 5 seconds to 60 seconds.
+Our model uses Mean Squared Error as the loss function for training.
+For a regression problem, MSE allows model to update its parameters through back-propagation due to its differentiability.
+In addition, we included another human-interpretable measurement, accuracy, to better understand our model's performance.
+This accuracy is based on whether the prediction and the target are within an arbitrary margin of error (we chose three thresholds, 5, 10, and 60 seconds).
 This is to give the model a bit of leeway for when it predicts the amplitude correct but is off by a few seconds to a minute.
-This allows the model to adjust the prediction time without making much modification to the amplitude.
-MSE is chosen because the function is differentiable and easier for the model to find the optimal hyperparameters to converge.

 <iframe src="assets\final.html" min-width = "600" width="100%" height=600 overflow=auto></iframe>